joaomatheusvillarim/joaomatheusvillarim/README.md

 <h1 align="center">João Matheus Villarim</h1>

 <h4>About me:</h4>
-My name is João Matheus Villarim, I am 20 years old, and I am a transsexual man.
+My name is João Matheus Villarim, I am 21 years old, and I am a transsexual man.
 I go to Universidade Federal de Campina Grande (UFCG) where I major in Computer Science, currently in my junior year.
 I've started to like math and computers as a little kid and to this day, those are still some of the things I love the most.
-After I graduate, I plan on pursuing a master's degree on data science and becoming a professor in the university I attend.
+After I graduate, I plan on pursuing a master's degree on software engineering and becoming a professor in the university I attend.

 <h4>Currently working with:</h4>
 Full-Stack Web Development for Fasteng.app.
 I have been using TypeScript, Nest.JS and MongoDB.
 Data Structures and Algorithms Tutoring for UFCG.
+Personal project named "GroceryTracker" using Java + Spring Boot and JavaScript + React.

 <h4>Currently learning:</h4>
-- Programming Language Paradigms, specially the funcional and logical paradigms with Haskell and Prolog, respectively; </br>
-- Software Project Patterns with Java and Spring Boot; </br>
+- Software Engineering
-- Databases with Oracle, MongoDB, and MySQL; </br>
-- Human-Computer Interaction; </br>
-- Competitive Programming Practice with Python, Java, TypeScript, Haskell and C++; </br>
-- Linux Usage and Administration. </br>
+- Computer Architecture and Organization
+- Theory of Computation
+- Computer Networks
+- Web Programming

 </br>
 <div align="left">